rustwasm/wasm-bindgen/guide/src/reference/cli.md

 ECMAScript modules.
 When using this flag no further postprocessing (aka a bundler) should be necessary to work with the wasm.

+For more information about this see the section on [deployment]

+[deployment]: deployment.html

-### `--browser`
+### `--web`

-This flag will tailor the output specifically for browsers, making it incompatible with Node.
-This will basically make the generated JS a tiny bit smaller as runtime checks for Node won't be necessary.
+This flag will generate output suitable for loading natively in browsers today.
+The generated JS shims are an ES module which export a `default` instantiation function, like `--no-modules` below.

+For more information about this see the section on [deployment]

 ### `--no-modules` and  `--no-modules-global VAR`